Hopes fade for 40 missing after Nepal blizzard

 "The snow is very thick and the rescue teams are finding it difficult to pull the nine bodies out," said K.P.
 Sharma, an administrator in Dolpa, a district of glaciers and ravines.

-Army helicopters searched for survivors on parts of the trail at an altitude of more than 5,000 metres (16,400 feet).
-Soldiers fanned out through some of the most treacherous terrain, where helicopters cannot land.
+Army helicopters continued to search for survivors on parts of the trail at an altitude of more than 5,000 metres (16,400 feet).
+Solders fanned out through some of the most treacherous terrain where helicopters cannot land.

 The dead include Canadian, Indian, Israeli, Japanese, Nepalese, Polish and Slovak trekkers.
 Survivors said many victims perished trying to descend from the trail's highest pass in freezing, whiteout conditions.

-The incident was Nepal's second major mountain disaster this year.
-Sixteen guides died in an avalanche in April on Mount Everest, the world's highest peak.
+The incident was the year's second major mountain disaster in Nepal, after an avalanche killed 16 guides on Mount Everest, the world's highest peak, in April.

-This week's disaster was the worst since 42 people died in avalanches in the Mount Everest region in 1995, army officials said.
+This week's disaster was the worst since avalanches crashed down peaks in the Mount Everest region in 1995, killing 42 people, army officials said.